puhoy/lspace/README.md

 afterwards, running any lspace command will automatically update the database

+#### making a release

+commands to build, test-release and release are wrapped in a `doit` script `dodo.py`.

+bumping is requires bump2version, twine is used for uploading to pypi.

 ## why "L-space"?

 its named after discworlds [library-space](https://en.wikipedia.org/wiki/List_of_dimensions_of_the_Discworld#L-space) dimension :)